Skip to Main Content

 Course Overview

-In this course, we seek to better understand the relationship between people and nature and will address specific questions about a sustainable future.
-What is the cost of misunderstanding or ignoring the spiritual dimension of sacred sites?
-How can models of sustainability be expanded to include local knowledge and local values?
-What unique opportunities do sacred sites provide for community participation in environmental stewardship?
+In this course, we will explore the complex relationship between people and nature and the importance of sacred sites in environmental stewardship.
+We will discuss the benefits of celebrating the spiritual dimension of sacred sites, how to include local knowledge in sustainability models, and the unique opportunities sacred sites provide for community-based conservation.

 The award-winning Applied Environmental Research Foundation (AERF) is our partner and host in India.
 AERF has worked with communities in the Western Ghats for more than two decades to support groundbreaking work on sacred groves and conservation.